metio/terraform-provider-migadu/docs/index.md

 ### Optional

 - `endpoint` (String) The API endpoint to use.
 Can be specified with the `MIGADU_ENDPOINT` environment variable.
 Defaults to `https://api.migadu.com/v1/`.
 Take a look at https://www.migadu.com/api/#api-requests for more information.
 - `timeout` (Number) The timeout to apply for HTTP requests in seconds.
-Can be specified with the 'MIGADU_TIMEOUT' environment variable.
+Can be specified with the `MIGADU_TIMEOUT` environment variable.
 Defaults to 10.
 - `token` (String, Sensitive) The API key to use.
 Can be specified with the `MIGADU_TOKEN` environment variable Take a look at https://www.migadu.com/api/#api-keys for more information.
 - `username` (String, Sensitive) The username to use.
 Can be specified with the `MIGADU_USERNAME` environment variable Take a look at https://www.migadu.com/api/#api-requests for more information.